Azure-Samples/functions-dotnet-migrating-console-apps/README.md

 author: muralivp
 ---
 # Introduction
 Azure functions is a new offering from Microsoft that allows you to create serverless "compute on demand" applications.
-In this blog we provide a generic function that can be used to convert **any console application** to a HTTP **webservice**.
+This is a generic function that can be used to convert **any console application** to an HTTP **webservice**.

 # Getting Started - Creating a new Function App
 1. Login to - [Azure Portal](https://portal.azure.com)